kubernetes-sigs/aws-ebs-csi-driver/docs/makefile.md

 ## Release Scripts

+### 'make update-image-dependencies'

+Convenience target to perform all image updates (including sidecars, kubekins-e2e-v2, and gcb-docker-gcloud).
+This is the primary target to use unless more granular control is needed.

 ### `make update-sidecar-dependencies`

 Convenience target to perform all sidecar updates and regenerate the manifests.
-This is the primary target to use unless more granular control is needed.

 ### `make update-truth-sidecars`